 Predicting the market availability and rate of deployment of low carbon fuels is difficult at this early stage of the LCFS compliance schedule.
 As regulated parties consider economic tradeoffs, the market will begin its transition to lower CI fuels.
 As such, the market may experience periods when demand for low carbon fuels exceeds supply leading to shortfalls which may hamper the ability of regulated parties to comply with the LCFS targets.
 Because of the instability such a shortfall may bring to the low carbon fuel market, potential flexible compliance mechanisms (FCM) may need to be considered in order to maintain market stability and reduce the risk of high LCFS credit prices.

-Since developing fuel markets come with some inherent uncertainty, developing a FCM that can reduce the risk of high credit prices may increase market confidence and encourage investment.
+Since developing fuel markets come with some inherent uncertainty, developing a FCM that can reduce the risk of a situation in which the only options available to a regulated party were to reduce the supply of fuel generating deficits or to find itself in non-compliance may increase market confidence and encourage investment.
+In some cases, the presence of an FCM could also be considered to provide value information about LCFS credits that may help give investors the confidence to invest in the market – this is because in the relatively challenging program period from 2017 – 2020, one might expect that the value of credits would tend towards the cost of flexible compliance.

 Ideally any FCM would be long-term, transparent and predictable.
-An alternative compliance mechanism addresses how the program will operate in the event that an obligated party fails to meet its obligation with market-sourced fuels or credits.
+A flexible compliance mechanism addresses how the program will operate in the event that an obligated party does not meet its obligation with market-sourced fuels or credits.
 A well-designed flexible compliance mechanism must:

 Be fair to parties that successfully comply with their obligation under the LCFS as well as to parties that temporarily cannot comply because of limited availability of LC fuels.